Evaluating Surrogates in Individualized Treatment Rules: Introduction

 \section{Introduction}

-In many empirical applications of treatment/intervention evaluation, researchers and policymakers face a fundamental challenge: the outcomes of interest are often difficult, costly, or time-consuming to observe, forcing decision-making to rely on surrogate variables that can be observed more readily.
-This surrogate–outcome paradigm is pervasive across domains: in online advertising, click-through rates (CTRs) serve as proxies for conversions when designing ad-serving ITRs; in education, test scores act as short-term indicators of the long-run effects on earnings of early-childhood interventions; and in medicine, biomarkers -- such as viral load and CD4 counts in AIDS trials -- substitute for clinical endpoints like mortality, which often require years of follow-up to observe.
+In many decision-making problems, the primary outcome of interest is often expensive, time-consuming, or difficult to observe.
+Researchers and practitioners therefore rely on surrogate endpoints that can be measured more cheaply, earlier, or at larger scale.
+Such surrogates are widely used across domains.
+For example, in online advertising, advertisers typically optimize for clicks rather than conversions, so clicks are used as surrogates when making ad-serving decisions \citep{cheng2021long}.
+In education, test scores act as short-term surrogates of the long-run effects on earnings of early-childhood interventions \citep{athey2025surrogate}.
+In medicine, biomarkers such as viral load and CD4 counts in AIDS trials serve as surrogate endpoints for clinical outcomes like mortality, which often require years of follow-up \citep{fleming1994biomarkers}.
+When treatment decisions are individualized, a natural question is whether a treatment rule learned from a surrogate endpoint can adequately replace the rule that would have been learned from the primary outcome.

-Although surrogates allow researchers to infer a treatment’s effect on the outcome of interest from its effect on the surrogate \citep{vanderweele2013surrogate, elliott2023surrogate}, they can fail in subtle ways.
-The literature on surrogates highlights the ``surrogate paradox'': a treatment may improve the surrogate, the surrogate may be strongly positively associated with the outcome, and yet the treatment may harm the outcome. \citet{gengzhi2007} and \citet{ju2010criteria} provide sufficient conditions under which a surrogate avoids this paradox -- terms they refer to as ``consistent surrogates''.
-However, we note that even consistent surrogates may fail in real-world settings with practical constraints (e.g., limited budgets), as illustrated in Section 3.

-In this article, we study the ``surrogate paradox" in the setting of individual treatment rules (ITRs), whereby an ITR estimated from surrogates may conflict with one learned from the primary outcome of interest -- even when the surrogates are consistent or satisfy the ``sign preservation'' assumption \citep{yang2023targeting}.
-This issue is not merely a theoretical curiosity.
-In medicine, for instance, we must carefully determine whether antibody levels provide a faithful measure of long-term protection, and whether vaccine efficacy assessments based solely on antibody titers could mislead public-health decisions.
-The risk is salient across many fields, where definitive evidence of treatment effects often emerges only after long-term follow-up, and surrogate-based decisions can have serious consequences.

-To the best of our knowledge, rigorous methods for evaluating surrogates and for using them to guide decisions remain underdeveloped.
-To address this gap, we propose three complementary, ITR-oriented metrics for evaluating surrogate quality.
-Surrogate Regret measures the expected utility loss incurred by implementing a surrogate-based ITR rather than the outcome-optimal ITR.
-Surrogate Gain quantifies the expected utility of the surrogate-based ITR relative to the no-treatment baseline.
-Surrogate Efficiency captures the surrogate’s informational contribution to decision-making by comparing the surrogate-based ITR to the random treatment assignment.